How to Plan Your First-Ever Backpacking Trip

 There are so many gorgeous backpacking trails, and it can be hard to settle on just one.

-Websites like Komoot and AllTrails can help narrow down the local areas you want to explore.
+Apps like onX Backcountry or AllTrails can help narrow down the local areas you want to explore.
 Be sure to pay attention to difficulty ratings and local regulations on where you can camp and whether fires are allowed.

 Pack lightweight fuel for your backpacking trip

 Since backpacking takes a lot of energy, you'll need to bring plenty of food.
-While you're out on the trail, dehydrated foods will keep your pack light and leave room for other essential items.
+While you're out on the trail, freeze-dried and dehydrated foods will keep your pack light and leave room for other essential items.

 When you're out in the wilderness, it's nice to have hearty comfort food that's delicious and nourishing.
 Backpacker's Pantry provides a diverse assortment of gourmet freeze-dried meals that provide lots of healthy calories without sacrificing taste.